History of A'ja Wilson in Timeline

 In 2017, A'ja Wilson helped lead the South Carolina Gamecocks to their first NCAA Women's Basketball Championship and won the NCAA basketball tournament Most Outstanding Player award.

-In 2017, A'ja Wilson led the Gamecocks to a SEC regular season and Tournament championship, and went on to win the school's first national championship with a victory over the Mississippi State Bulldogs.
-She was named the Most Outstanding Player of the tournament.
+In 2017, A'ja Wilson led the South Carolina Gamecocks to a SEC regular season and Tournament championship, and won the school's first national championship, earning the title of Most Outstanding Player of the tournament.

 May 2018: Graduation from the University of South Carolina

-In May 2018, A'ja Wilson graduated from the University of South Carolina, where she majored in mass communications.
+In May 2018, A'ja Wilson graduated from the University of South Carolina with a degree in mass communications.

 In May 2018, A'ja Wilson signed with Nike.